genesiscommunitysuccess/docs/docs/01_getting-started/09_server_training/01_ssdt-day1.md

 }
 ```

-#### Exercise 1.3 Exception handling
+### Exercise 1.3 Exception handling
 :::info ESTIMATED TIME
 30 mins
 :::

-Add an exception handler in *EVENT_COUNTERPARTY_INSERT*, logging and enriching the error message with the message as well as the cause and event name.
+Add an exception handler in *EVENT_COUNTERPARTY_INSERT*, enriching the error message with the message as well as the cause and event name.

 :::tip
 Don't forget the returns, in this case `ack()` for success, and `nack(e)` for exceptions.